andrvm/screen_keeper/README.md

 - **Prevent System Sleep**: Uses system APIs to prevent sleep on Windows and Linux
 - **Activity Detection**: Monitors mouse and keyboard activity to detect user inactivity
 - **Smart Mouse Movement**: Automatically moves the mouse cursor when user is inactive to keep screen on
-- **Custom Cursor**: Load and use custom cursor images for a fun experience
 - **System Tray Support**: Minimize to system tray and control from there
 - **Cross-Platform**: Works on both Windows and Linux